Cyberspace Administration of China: Online access for minors

 In November 2019, CAC imposed a curfew on online gaming for minors.
 The restrictions included banning children under 18 from gaming between 10 p.m and 8 a.m.
 In addition to that, these children were restricted to only 90 minutes of online gaming on weekdays and 3 hours on weekends and holidays.
 Extra restrictions were imposed on spending where 8 to 16 year old gamers were allowed to spend 200 yuan (£22, $29) per month while 16 to 18 year olds were allowed only 400 yuan per month.

 In August 2023, CAC proposed regulations to curb perceived internet addiction on minors.
 These regulations would limit minors between the ages of 16 and 18 to only 2 hours of mobile usage per day although they can be bypassed with permission from parents.
 Children under the age of 18 will be restricted from accessing the internet between 10 p.m and 6 a.m whereas children under age 8 will be allowed only 8 minutes a day.
 CAC says that online platforms will be responsible for the execution of the law if passed, although the specific penalties were not disclosed in the event of failure to comply.

+In 2025, the Cyberspace Administration of China issued draft rules for categorizing online information that might affect minors.
+Under Article 10 of the draft, online goods and service providers must comply with standards for content that may harm minors' physical or mental health.
+Providers must avoid placing such information in prominent promotional positions and must label or manage it according to the rules.

 Trolling and other online behaviors deemed harmful

 In 2020, the Xiao Zhan/227 incident, a conflict among online fan communities arising from a slash fiction novel posted on the fan fiction website Archive of Our Own, resulted in public attention and scrutiny from policymakers on the issue of hostile online communication.
-Beginning in June 2021,CAC initiated a series of policies and campaigns against "resentment and abuse, upvoting/downvoting and trolling, disinformation and name-calling, doxing, and privacy violations of online fandom communities."
+CAC stated in July 2020 that it would "pay close attention to fans' blind idolization of celebrities and the prevalence of fan conflicts."
+The CAC's Qinglang Xingdong ("Sweep-Up Campaign") began in June 2021 and sought to clean up harmful actions in fandoms such as fan wars.
+CAC initiated a series of policies and campaigns against "resentment and abuse, upvoting/downvoting and trolling, disinformation and name-calling, doxing, and privacy violations of online fandom communities."
 Major Chinese social media platforms revised their policies accordingly.